Pag-IBIG Contribution Table Philippines 2026

 - The payslip often shows only the employee-side deduction

 Pag-IBIG payroll deductions are easier to understand when the salary cap is explained clearly.
-The contribution is computed on monthly salary up to a maximum of ₱5,000.00.
-Once salary exceeds this cap, the contribution does not increase further — it stays at ₱100.00 for the employee share and ₱100.00 for the employer share.
+The contribution is computed on monthly salary up to a maximum of ₱10,000.00.
+Once salary exceeds this cap, the contribution does not increase further — it stays at ₱200.00 for the employee share and ₱200.00 for the employer share.

 These examples help connect the reference table to actual payslip expectations.

-Where Pag-IBIG Appears on Payroll
+Where Pag-IBIG appears on payroll

 Pag-IBIG is usually one of the standard government deductions shown on a payslip together with SSS, PhilHealth, and withholding tax.
 The employee share is typically listed as a separate line item in the deductions section.
-Understanding that Pag-IBIG is only one part of the full payroll deduction picture helps when comparing it against other deductions.
+Understanding that Pag-IBIG is only part of the full payroll deduction picture helps when comparing it against other deductions.

 If you want to see Pag-IBIG together with other common deductions, use the Take-Home Pay Calculator next.